kanishk779/WikipediaSearchEngine/README.md

    first term in the posting list.
 7. Each term is stored in 'term f10t1b3i1c2r2e1 ......'

-## Utility
+## Important Files
-* WikiIndexer.py- parses wikipedia dump and makes inverted index
+* ParserIndexer.py- parses wikipedia dump and makes inverted index
-* merge.py- merges index files and split them into smaller chunks
-* search.py- main query program that returns results in less than 5 seconds
+* SearchEngine.py- main query program that returns results in less than 5 seconds

 ## Data
 Data used is entire wikipedia corpus which is passed in indexer, and indexed results are searched while queries.